 If none of those installation choices are appropriate for your building, the Model 700 is very adaptable.
 Talk with our applications specialists about other possible locations, such as atop a bank of lockers, or positioned vertically on a wall.

 Inside, you can specify filters to trap both particles and chemical fumes.

 Why room air exchanges are costly

-It’s called dilution ventilation and it’s an expensive notion because the air being pushed out of the room is conditioned air, air that has been dehumidified, and heated or cooled, depending upon the season.
+It’s called dilution ventilation and it’s an expensive notion because the air being pushed out of the room is conditioned air, the air that has been dehumidified and heated or cooled, depending upon the season.

 Convenient filter replacement